 If you are looking for a quiet productive workspace, you should consider Bat Haus.
 Their Lite $175/month membership includes, 3 days per week of access, wifi, mail and open areas to work from.
 As an added benefit you get bike storage and weekly happy hours to enjoy.

 If you are a freelance writer, you need to check out Paragraph.
 For only $170/month you’ll find a comfortable desk, all the coffee, and tea you can drink.
 With fast wifi, free printing, and writing related events every month, you will easily be able to connect with a community of like-minded writers.
-Both of our locations are open 24/7 making this the perfect place to let your creativity loose.
+Both of their locations are open 24/7 making this the perfect place to let your creativity loose.

 Croissant coworking prides itself in being the Classpass of coworking.
 They offer a network of locations by partnering with coworking owners.
 Their $130/month creator membership grants you 40 hours of workspace access per month along with 5 free guest hours allowing you to stay productive on the go.

 DropDesk, the newest of all the platforms and has a very different proposition.
 DropDesk partners with a variety of different spaces (from restaurants, hotels, co-working spaces, and business centers), offering members more than just open workspace.
-Under their $100/month pass, users have unlimited access to local pop up work cafes which include wifi, coffee, tea, and snacks.
+Under their highly affordable $100/month pass, users have unlimited access to local pop up work cafes which include wifi, coffee, tea, and snacks.